Safi-ad-Din Ardabili: Lineage

 Safi-ad-Din was of Kurdish origins.
 According to Minorsky, Sheykh Safi al-Din's ancestor Firuz-Shah Zarrin-Kolah was a rich man, lived in Gilan and then Kurdish kings gave him Ardabil and its dependencies.
 Vladimir Minorsky refers to Sheykh Safi al-Din's claims tracing back his origins to Ali ibn Abu Talib, but expresses uncertainty about this.

-The male lineage of the Safavid family given by the oldest manuscript of the Safwat as-Safa is:"(Shaykh) Safi al-Din Abul-Fatah Ishaaq the son of Al-Shaykh Amin al-Din Jebrail the son of al-Saaleh Qutb al-Din Abu Bakr the son of Salaah al-Din Rashid the son of Muhammad al-Hafiz al-Kalaam Allah the son of Javaad the son of Pirooz al-Kurdi al-Sanjani (Piruz Shah Zarin Kolah the Kurd of Sanjan)" similar to the ancestry of Sheykh Safi al-Din's father-in-law, Sheikh Zahed Gilani, who also hailed from Sanjan, in Greater Khorasan.
+Safwat al-Safa, the earliest known historical record of Sheikh Safi al-Din Ardabili’s lineage, gives his genealogy through a number of ancestors, eventually tracing it to Fehruz, a Kurd from Sanjan.
+According to the text, the genealogy of Sheikh Safi al-Din is given as follows; Sheikh Safi al-Din Abu al-Fath Ishaq, son of Sheikh Amin al-Din Jibril, son of al-Saleh Qutb al-Din Abu Bakr, son of Salah al-Din Rashid, son of Muhammad al-Hafiz, descended from the eloquent Mu’in Awaaz, son of Fehruz the Kurdish Sanjani.
+Similar to the ancestry of Sheykh Safi al-Din's father-in-law, Sheikh Zahed Gilani, who also hailed from Sanjan, in Greater Khorasan.
+Safwat al-Safa also notes the Kurdish lineage of Sheikh Zahid Gilani, whose daughter married Sheikh Safi, becoming the maternal grandmother of the Safavids.

 A fabricated genealogy developed by the Safavids claimed that Safi-ad-Din was a lineal descendant of the Seventh Twelver Shia Imam and therefore of Imam Ali and the Prophet Mohammad.